tranhelen/tranhelen/_posts/2016-10-03-youvegraduated2.md

 ## What type of Designer are you?

-Before you start pitching yourself to potential employers, you have to decide which direction you want your career to go in.
+Before you start pitching yourself to potential employers, you should decide which direction you want your career to go in.
 You can change this in the future but take a few moments now to think about it.
 There are Designers who work on admin interfaces and there are Designers who work on communication pieces.
 Both of these types of Designers live in all web-based product companies.
 Sometimes you're doing both.

-This is not an exhaustive list, but these are the generally differences between the two.
+This is not an exhaustive list, but this is the general difference between the two.

 ### Designers who work on interfaces